 One way is by using Genesis R&D Food Formulation & Labeling Software.

 Only when you’ve confirmed that your product does not contain the allergen should you remove that allergen declaration from your product.
 Allergens can be removed at the ingredient level, to offer consistency for all products that use those ingredients.
-Allergens can also be removed/manipulated at the product level to accommodate individual product circumstances.
+Allergens can also be removed and modified at the Recipe/Label level to accommodate individual product circumstances.